spac3gh0st00/spac3gh0st00/README.md

 - Sysmon: Provides detailed Windows telemetry.
 - Sliver C2: Command and Control server for testing adversarial scenarios.
 - LimaCharlie EDR: Endpoint Detection and Response for telemetry and automated rules.
+- OllyDbg
+- Process Explorer/ Process Monitor/ Sysinternals
+- Ghidra
+- petstudio
+- dnySpy
 -
 ### Network
 <div>
-My journey in computer science has led me to develop a passion for cybersecurity.
 As a dedicated cybersecurity professional, I have committed myself to continuous learning and skill development in order to stay ahead of evolving cyber threats.
 Throughout my journey, I have leveraged a variety of high-quality resources to build a strong foundation in security operations and threat detection.
 </div>

 ## Certifications